 Not to be mistaken with the H. C. Andersen Christmas Market in Odense (which is another city in Denmark).
 This Christmas Market is named after the famous Danish author, and the stalls are named after his famous stories.
 Little children can enjoy a carousel and some decoration making with Mrs Claus.

 If you are lucky you may get to take a picture with H. C. Andersen and/ or with Santa.
 Try some butter cookies and hot chocolate, and let the child within you have a blast.

 Over the years, this Market was held at various locations around the central Copenhagen.
 Lately it has been held in Nytorv Square, which is adjacent to Strøget and close to City Hall.

 Have you ever experienced a Christmas Market at a brewery?
 Located right in the brewery’s courtyard, the Carlsberg Christmas Market is sure to appeal to all beer lovers.
 This is the place to try a mulled beer, also known as ølgløgg.
 There are also specialty beers on tap, as well as coffee, tea, and souvenirs.

 Visiting the Carlsberg Christmas Market is free, but if you are already there, you might as well purchase tickets for a tour of the brewery.
 NOTE: As of 2020, the brewery is undergoing some renovations, but once it reopens you can find more information as well as ticket prices here.
+The brewery is scheduled to reopen during summer 2023.
 When the brewery is open for visits, there are free shuttle buses you can take from central station.